polyaxon/polyaxon/docs/templates/installation/deploy_polyaxon.md

 If you are here, it means that you have a Kubernetes cluster and helm setup, if not please read how you can [install kubernetes](install_kubernetes), and [setup helm](setup_helm).

+Please consider using this [small interactive app](https://install.polyaxon.com) to help you navigate the most important options to install Polyaxon.

+Please also note that the [helm reference](/reference_polyaxon_helm) to check all default values.

 ## Create a namespace for Polyaxon

 Polyaxon is installed and relies on the namespace to run experiments